 As always, please run the numbers and only buy what you can afford.
 Leverage is great on the way up, but dangerous on the way down.
 Not having to leverage up is one of the reasons why I like investing in real estate crowdfunding.
 However, as always, there are no guarantees with any investment.

 Best of luck with your real estate investing!
-I feel strongly about my housing market predictions for 2021 and I am investing accordingly.
+I feel strongly about my housing market predictions for 2021.
+As a result, I am investing accordingly with ~40% of my net worth in real estate.